AgencyPMG/SEO-Auto-Linker/readme.txt

 * Support for automatic linking added

 == Upgrade Notice ==

+= 0.8 =
+* A few bug fixes causing errors with shortcodes
+* Removing the SEO Auto Linker Migraton plugin.
+* If you're upgrading from less than 0.7, you'll need to get 0.7.x first, then upgrade to 0.8.
+Please see the upgrade notice for 0.7 for more info.

 = 0.7.2 =
 * Nothing major -- if you're a developer interested in extending SEO Auto Linker, you should upgrade